RubypyCoding/continuos-integration--Python/README.md

 #### Step 7 - Deploy it automatically

 Go to your Heroku Dashboard and check the lastest activity.
-Now everytime you update your project in github repository, Travis CI will be running the tests and when this tests were passed Heroku will deploy it automatically!
+Now everytime you update your project in github repository, Travis CI will be running the tests and when these tests were passed Heroku will deploy it automatically!

 CI SUPER POWER!!!!